openscaler-training/docker-K8s-Training/KCA - Foundation/CNCF & Linux Foundation/CKA.md

 The CKA program is separate from Kubernetes Certified Service Provider (KCSP) program.
 You can become a CKA without needing to be involved with a KCSP,  ^DNRznIrZ

 but for a company to become a KCSP it must employ at least three CKAs.
+You can  ^YnnFVJv3

-You can learn more about the KCSP program. ^YnnFVJv3
+learn more about the KCSP program. ^PkljuwWJ

 %%
 # Drawing